Glass Recycling: Can Glass Be Recycled In Australia For Businesses? 🍾

-The City Of Lismore has a commitment to reducing waste to landfill and currently crushes glass collected into a sand like substance that be used in making building materials.
+The City Of Lismore has a commitment to reducing waste to landfill.
+It currently crushes glass collected into a sand-like substance used in making building materials.

 “The council’s commercial services business manager Kevin Trustum said they crushed about 6,000 tonnes of discarded glass every year, including glass from the four neighbouring shires.

 “If we’re doing 6,000 tonnes, in the metropolitan areas there would be staggering amounts that could be processed for use.